xzhang66/MPM3D-F90/Readme.md

 > **Slopefail.mpm**:  Failure of slope

+**VolumetricLockingEx**:  Example input data used to verify SGMPM's ability to free volumetric locking

 ## Compile and baisc usage

 Under **Linux**, you can compile and run an example by the following code: